-1. An Analysis of Employee Behavior
+1. Analysis of employee behavior

-2. Adaptive Management
+2. Adaptive management

 Monitoring solutions in the future will include devices such as accelerometers to track employees’ movements and special trackers to collect data on how often employees communicate.
-We can use this to determine which groups are getting more attention from management while others are getting neglected.

-3. Prediction of Turnover
+3. Prediction of turnover

-4. Intelligent Suggestions
+4. Intelligent suggestions

 Certain jobs might be too intellectually challenging and demanding for employees, causing them to lose their way completely.
-Monitoring solutions for employees in the future will be able to identify certain behaviors that could pose health risks.
+Monitoring solutions for employees in the future will identify certain behaviors that could pose health risks.
 An employee who spends too much time on their computer, for instance, will be warned to take a break.

 The Future Workplace